The Department of Computer Science offers two programs:

 The department offers a number of courses to students who wish to gain a broader appreciation of the field.

 This course has been replaced by CS104, CS105, and CS106.
 This course is still used to track students with transfer or AP credit.
-Credit in this course is equivalent to CS104, CS105, or CS106; but this credit does not convey a NS learning outcome.
+Credit in this course is equivalent to CS104, CS105, or CS106, but this credit does not convey a NS learning outcome.

 This course has been changed to CS150.
 This course is still used to track students with transfer credit for CS Data Structures and Algorithms.
-Credit in this course is equivalent to CS150; but this credit does not convey a Writing learning outcome.
+Credit in this course is equivalent to CS150, but this credit does not convey a Writing learning outcome.

 This course provides hands-on experience developing computer games.
 The course covers the basic techniques of game programming, including graphics, events, controls, animations, and intelligent behaviors.
 Students learn the concepts and skills of object oriented programming by designing and implementing a sequence of computer games.
-No prior knowledge in programming and computer games if required.
+No prior knowledge in programming and computer games is required.
 A good understanding of algebra and geometry is strongly recommended.

-Co-/Pre-requisite: MATH 141 (Differential Calculus and Economic Modeling) OR co-req MATH 161 (Calculus I).
+Corequisite: MATH 141 (Differential Calculus and Economic Modeling) OR MATH 161 (Calculus I).

 Course Offered: Fall and spring semesters